JesseBrault0709/JesseBrault0709/README.md

 ## Other Skills

 - Server Administration: I run my own Ubuntu-based virtual private server at digitalocean.com, where I host a variety of services and web sites.
+Tasks I often do include:
+  - Package administration.
+  - Continuous integration.
+  - Securing the environment.
+  - Using `ssh` and `sftp`.
 - Web and App Design: I have some design experience for both web sites and apps.
 Particularly, I have an as-of-yet unfinished design at Figma for *The Pantry App*, which can be viewed [here](https://www.figma.com/file/VKrirPQi2FneCPaP3XdPzn/Pantry-App-Design?node-id=0%3A1&t=eSnEntKpbxK7LEJG-1).
 I have additionally done UX testing with Maze.
+- (Human) Languages:
+  - English: native speaker.
+  - German: proficient, continuing to learn; no official certificate (yet).
+  - Spanish: proficient, no longer studying.
+- Photography/Videography: experience with Adobe Photoshop, Lightroom, Premiere, and Creative Cloud.

+## Education

+- Bachelor of Music, *summa cum laude*, music theory and composition.
+St. Olaf College, 2013.
+- Master of Music, orchestral conducting.
+The Juilliard School, 2018.

 ## Contact